reuk/wayverb/docs_source/meeting_notes.md

         - Room modes
         - Echoes
       - Think about the tests I've done, and match them

+- A proper consideration of this research as it is applied in more creative contexts
+  - Make sure that what I do at the end and beginning line up
+  - What he's picked up on is a bit of a mismatch
+    - Talked about accessibility, but not discussed it
+  - Define the arts and humanities context in a way I can justify it
+  - A more general discussion of why people want control of certain things in certain contexts - film sound design of certain spaces
+  - Evaluate in a realistic manner
+    - This was the aim, but there are certain issues
+    - Talk about some of the GUI decisions made for accessibility

 - Conclusion:
   Need to more completely address the research questions.